usnistgov/ElectionResultsReporting/Election_Results_Reporting_UML_documentation.md

-Note that when using the [CandidateSelection](#_17_0_2_4_d420315_1392145640524_831493_2562) class to associate the candidates with a ballot selection for the contest, the order of the candidates should match the order of offices.
+Note that when using the [CandidateSelection](#_17_0_2_4_d420315_1392145640524_831493_2562) class to associate the candidates with a contest selection for the contest, the order of the candidates should match the order of offices.
 Again, using the example of the state governor ticket, if the offices are listed with Governor first and Lt.
-Governor second, then the order of the candidates in the [BallotSelection](#_17_0_2_4_78e0236_1389372124445_11077_2906) instance should be identical, with the Governor candidate first and the Lt.
+Governor second, then the order of the candidates in the [ContestSelection](#_17_0_2_4_78e0236_1389372124445_11077_2906) instance should be identical, with the Governor candidate first and the Lt.
 Governor candidate second.

 Attribute | Multiplicity | Type | Attribute Description
 --------- | ------------ | ---- | ---------------------